Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Methods

 \section{Methods}

-The ARPES measurements were performed at the soft-X-ray ARPES facility \cite{Strocov2014} of the ADRESS beamline \cite{Strocov_2010, Strocov2013} at the Swiss Light Source, PSI, Switzerland.
-All measurements were taken at constant temperature $\text{T} = 12 \text{ K}$.
-This allows us to minimize the loss of spectral weight due to thermal motion \cite{Braun2013}, and as discussed in Sect.~\ref{Models: The coherence factor}, also to treat this loss as a mere prefactor weighting the coherent intensity.
-The measurements were performed on \textit{in-situ} cleaved InAs(110) substrates, using vertically polarized light (p-pol) at three different values of $h \nu$: $517 \text{ eV}$, $815 \text{ eV}$ and $1159 \text{ eV}$.
+The ARPES measurements were performed at the soft-X-ray ARPES facility \cite{Strocov2014} of the ADRESS beamline \cite{Strocov_2010, Strocov2013} of the Swiss Light Source, PSI, Switzerland.
+The sample temperature was constant at $\text{T} = 12 \text{ K}$, which minimizes the loss of spectral weight due to thermal disorder \cite{Braun2013}, and as discussed in Sect.~\ref{Models: The coherence residue}, restricts the main visible effect to a mere prefactor weighting the coherent quasiparticle intensity.

+We used vertically polarized light (p-pol in the actual experimental geometry) at three different values of $h \nu$: $517 \text{ eV}$, $815 \text{ eV}$ and $1159 \text{ eV}$.
 The $k_z$ component of the final wave vector can be calculated from the experimental geometry, the energy, and the momentum of the photons \cite{Strocov2013}.
-The above photon energies were selected that the calculated k$_z$ would correspond to the $\Gamma$-point, at $k_x$, $k_y=0$.
-Furthermore, the employed $h \nu$ and the (110) orientation of the InAs surface allowed us to measure the band structure along the $\Gamma$KX high-symmetry direction.
-This is the ideal direction to probe the valence bands due to the momentum-dependent separation of the heavy-hole (HH), light-hole (LH), and split-off (SO) bands, as shown in Fig.~\ref{fig1:GK} (a).
+The above photon energies were selected so that the calculated k$_z$ would correspond to the $\Gamma$-point, at $k_x$, $k_y=0$.
+Furthermore, the $h \nu$ and the (110) orientation of the InAs surface allowed us to measure the band structure along the $\Gamma$KX high-symmetry direction.
+This is the ideal direction to probe the valence bands due to the relatively large momentum-dependent separation of the heavy-hole (HH), light-hole (LH), and split-off (SO) bands, as shown in Fig.~\ref{fig2}(a).

-To artificially introduce defects into the crystal structure, InAs(110) substrates were cumulatively sputtered with Ar ions in steps of $\approx 20 \text{ s}$.
-The incident ion energy was $3 \text{ keV}$, and the partial pressure of Ar was varied from $2\times 10^{-7}$ to $5\times 10^{-8} \text{ mbar}$ to achieve several ion doses.
-Thermal annealing was not performed to ensure that the sputter-induced disorder persisted.
-After each sputter cycle, SX-ARPES measurements were carried out to record the evolution of the band structure as a function of the sputtering dose.

-To quantify the effects of sputter-induced disorder, we extrapolated the $F_{\text{C}}$ from the valence bands and extracted the \textbf{k}-integrated intensity of the conduction band (CB) region.
-The technique used for the former is explained in detail in Appendices \ref{Background subtraction} and \ref{Appendix B}.
-In essence, we separated the coherent and incoherent intensities, afterwards we extracted momentum distribution curves (MDCs) from the valence bands along $\Gamma$KX.
-Finally, the coherent intensity obtained after each sputtering cycle was fitted with the coherent intensity measured on the pristine sample.
-To characterize the broadening of the SO and LH bands along $\Gamma$KX, we fitted MDCs with pseduo-Voigt functions.
-The FWHM of the optimized functions is considered to be a reliable measure to quantify the broadening.